 Also of interest is that North Bergen has more people living here who work in computers and math than 95% of the places in the US.

-The education level of North Bergen citizens is a little higher than the average for US cities and towns: 24.76% of adults in North Bergen have at least a bachelor's degree.
+The overall education level of North Bergen is somewhat higher than in the average US city of 21.84%: 25.24% of adults 25 and older in the town have at least a bachelor's degree.

-North Bergen is a very ethnically-diverse town.
+North Bergen is an extremely ethnically-diverse town.
 The people who call North Bergen home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in North Bergen, accounting for 73.39% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in North Bergen, accounting for 73.35% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of North Bergen residents report their race to be White, followed by Asian.
-Important ancestries of people in North Bergen include Irish, German, Polish, and English.
+Important ancestries of people in North Bergen include Irish, German, Polish, and Egyptian.